-The SDP (2011 - 2030) is a 20-year vision that reflects the aspirations of the Timorese people to create a prosperous and strong nation, and covers three key areas: social capital, infrastructure development and economic development.
-It envisions Timor-Leste to have joined the ranks of upper-middle-income countries by ending extreme poverty, eliminating the economic gap with the emerging economies of the Association of Southeast Asian Nations, and fostering a democratic and environmentally sustainable society, by 2030.
+The National Strategic Development Plan of Timor-Leste (2011 - 2030) is a 20-year vision that reflects the aspirations of the Timorese people to create a prosperous and strong nation.
+The Plan covers three key areas: social capital, infrastructure development and economic development.
+It envisions Timor-Leste to have joined the ranks of upper-middle-income countries, having ended extreme poverty, eliminated the economic gap with the emerging economies of the Association of Southeast Asian Nations, and fostered a democratic and environmentally sustainable society, by 2030.

-The SDP specifically envisions the restoration of a strong bond between the Timorese people and their environment and the sustainable management of the natural resources and environment for the benefit of all.
-It includes also the protection of biodiversity, key habitats and ecosystems.
+Specifically, the Plan envisions that, by 2030, a strong bond between the Timorese people and their environment will be restored and the natural resources and environment managed sustainably for the benefit of all.
+The protection of biodiversity, key habitats and ecosystems is part of the Plan.

-The NBSAP comes at an opportune time to serve as a roadmap to achieve the environment and sustainable development targets of the SDP.
+The National Biodiversity Strategy and Action Plan comes at an opportune time to serve as a roadmap to achieve the environment and sustainable development targets of the National Strategic Development Plan.